 Around a quarter of our academic staff are non-UK Europeans, as are almost 15% of our PhD students.
 Some of our largest and deepest partnerships are with our European counterparts, and since 2016 our researchers have co-authored more than 12,000 papers with over 2,000 European institutions.

-We are supporting engagement with Europe by working with key strategic partners, enhancing opportunities for student mobility, supporting academic collaborations, and establishing a strong presence in the heart of the region through our Europe Hub in Brussels.
+We are supporting engagement with Europe by working with key strategic partners, enhancing opportunities for student mobility and supporting academic collaborations.

 *Figures: Oct 2019